-A stack stores items in a last-in, first-out (LIFO)
+A stack stores items in a last-in, first-out (LIFO) order.

-Fast operations.
+- Fast operations.
 All stack operations take time.

-The call stack is a stack that tracks function calls in a program.
+- The call stack is a stack that tracks function calls in a program.
 When a function returns, which function do we "pop" back to?
 The last one that "pushed" a function call.

-Depth-first search uses a stack (sometimes the call stack) to keep track of which nodes to visit next.
+- Depth-first search uses a stack (sometimes the call stack) to keep track of which nodes to visit next.

 - String parsing—stacks turn out to be useful for several types of string parsing.

 You can implement a stack with either a linked list or a dynamic array—they both work pretty well:

 |Stack Push||Stack Pop|

 |Linked Lists||insert at head||remove at head|